Last Updated on September 1, 2020 by Jake

 As you can imagine, a slate pool table surface will provide superior gameplay.
 Balls will roll straight and true.
 Players can control the cue ball with precision.

 A slate pool table is extremely durable.
 Warping should not be an issue unless you really hit something hard into the surface of the table.
-Temperature won’t have an effect on the table.
+Temperature won’t affect the table.
 You might need to replace the cloth from time to time, but the surface itself could last you a lifetime.

 This is largely due to the fact that the heavier material costs more to source, shape, and transport.
 Some of that cost naturally gets passed along to the end customer.

 The weight of slate pool tables can also be viewed as a downside.
-Often times pool tables remain stationary for months and years on end, but there are people who prefer a more portable or transportable pool table.
+Often times pool tables remain stationary for months and years on end, but some people prefer a more portable or transportable pool table.

 Best Slate Pool Tables